prrvchr/SQLiteOOo/README.md

 - Support for the latest version of **jdbcDriverOOo 1.3.1**.
 - When saving under a different name, the database if open will be closed correctly.
-- When opening an odb file, if the connection fails, to avoid data destruction, recompression of the database files will not take place.
-Thanks to Robert for being able to detect this [issue][44].

 ### What has been done for version 1.1.5: